bitblit/wrench/README.md

 Non-Backwards compatible feature release
 * Changed Ape to use servlet error handling instead of filtering - this should catch all the pesky "non-spring" errors and handle them correctly as JSON endpoints
+* Added ServerErrorNotifier to SNS for wrench-aws to allow simple forwarding of all uncaught exceptions to a SNS endpoint.
+Plugs into the Ape exception handler for rethrow.
+* Updated SimpleCORSFilter to allow smart filtering of incoming origin header like I've wanted for a while (still defaults to allow all origins for backward(ish) compatibility.
+Used to allow "no origin" header but that is in violation of the spec

 ## Version 0.921
 Backwards compatible bugfix release